Gander’s air history is vividly remembered in the town’s aviation museum.

 Gander is an airport town.
 As one of the few airports capable of handling the traffic when US air space closed on September 11, 2001, Gander was perfectly positioned to welcome almost 7,000 newly stranded passengers and their 38 international planes.

 Gander isn’t a large town – the visitors almost outnumbered the locals.
 Even so, its citizens and Newfoundlanders and Labradorians up and down the Kittiwake Coast opened their homes and hearts to these strangers from all over the world.
 These travellers found warm beds and home-cooked meals during a truly terrifying time.
 And now the kindness and hospitality shown to visitors has become the basis for the Tony-award winning Broadway musical Come From Away.
-When you’re in Gander, you can take the Beyond Words Tour to learn more about the events and the people who inspired the play.

 At the Gander Heritage Memorial Park, visitors can view various monuments reflecting the aviation and military history of Gander.